 - Pure Chocolate, 100% unsweetened

 Forget Dark Chocolate – go for the 100%.
 Of course, if chocolate contains sugar, its healthy qualities are offset in your body by the toxic effects of sugar.
-Even 75% dark chocolate contains 25% sugar, which will only add to your health woes over time.
+Even 75% dark chocolate contains 25% sugar, which will only increase your health problems over time.
 To seriously benefit from chocolate, go for pure 100% chocolate.
-You can add your own healthy sweetener and make the most wonderful treats.
-Here are my recommended sources for 100% chocolate: pure cacao powder, unsweetened baker’s chocolate, Pascha 100% chocolate chips, or my favorite bar, Pralus 100%.
-Oh, check out my chocolate recipes and articles here.
+You can add your own non-glycemic healthy sweetener and make the most wonderful treats.

 - Beets – Increased Blood flow to the Brain!